Fair Labor Standards Act Lawyer

 What is the Fair Labor Standards Act?

 In 1938 the United States set forth a federal law, Fair Labor Standards Act (FLSA) that set standards and established a minimum wage, overtime pay, record keeping, and the child labor standards in order to protect both full-time and part-time employees.

 How Should Overtime Be Paid?

 Overtime is required to be paid to nonexempt employees who work more than 40 hours in a seven day work week and any time over 40 hours is considered overtime and must be paid to the employee at the overtime rate.
-The overtime rate is the employee’s hourly wage plus the total of 50% of the employees hourly rate, also known as “time and a half”.
+The overtime rate is the employee’s hourly wage plus a total of 50% of the employee’s hourly rate, also known as “time and a half”.

 Overtime violations can occur when an employer does not pay the overtime wages or when an employee is being told to clock out but to continue to perform work-related duties without getting paid to do so.
 If you feel your overtime has been violated by your employer, our lawyers can help!

 Employers will attempt to scheme their way out of paying employee overtime by using different types of tactics in hopes of deceiving the employee because the overtime laws can be difficult for others to understand without additional assistance.
 As an employee one should be aware of tactics that an employer might try to use to avoid overtime pay, for example, an employer might try and give the employee additional days off instead of paying the overtime to the employee; paying less than full wages for anything over 40 hours per week also known as “Chinese Overtime”; reclassification of an employee’s position without a change in employee’s duties.